 I include a detailed plan of care, tailored to meet your needs, and the needs of your baby.
 If you are not an Aetna patient, I will also provide you with a detailed receipt for you to submit to your insurance company for reimbursement.
 After our visit, I send a detailed report to your baby's health care provider.
 I am available for follow up questions by text or phone.

 Most new mothers, and some not so new, need support and guidance with breastfeeding after the birth of a baby.
-Whether it's help finding a comfortable latch and position, concerns about milk supply, need for review, or just wanting a better experience, a home or office visit is invaluable.
+Whether it's help finding a comfortable latch and position, concerns about milk supply, need for review, or just wanting a better experience, a visit with an IBCLC is invaluable.

 My years of experience include hospital and clinic work, education and private counseling.
 I've been a Board Certified Lactation Consultant since 2009, and I'm passionate about helping mothers with breastfeeding and I'm lucky enough to serve hundreds of families per year.
-My current clinical experience includes home visits, office visits, and classes, including infant massage and tummy time.
-I'm happy to accept Aetna insurance, and provide billing help for clients out of network.
-In addition to offering home visits, I also offer you the option of coming to the office, located at 133 East Main St. in Moorestown, NJ 08057 .
+My current clinical experience includes Telehealth, office visits, and classes, including infant massage and tummy time.
+Aetna, Independence Blue Cross, and Amerihealth NJ insurance are accepted. and we provide billing help for clients out of network.

-Out of Network: The fee for a home visit is $240 within 10 miles of Moorestown, NJ.
-This includes all of Philadelphia, Burlington and Camden Counties in New Jersey.
-There is a $35 milage fee for every 10 miles thereafter.
-The fee for an initial office visit is $185, and follow ups are $125.
-This is payable by cash, check, or credit card.
+Out of Network: Initial appointments are $150 and follow-ups are $100.
 A bill will be provided at the time of service to submit for reimbursement.
 Each plan is different.
 If you have questions about your benefits, please call the number on the back of your card.

 There is a $50 fee if you cancel your appointment with less than a 24 hour notice.